-FHA loans Missouri are becoming even more popular since its inception in 1934, especially with first-time homebuyers because the requirements are less strict than conventional loans.
+FHA loans in Missouri are becoming even more popular since their inception in 1934, especially among first-time homebuyers because the requirements are less strict than conventional loans.
 Today, millions of families can now obtain the money they truly need and deserve.

 Regardless of whether you have less-than-perfect credit, you’ve previously filed for bankruptcy, you’ve experienced a foreclosure or you’re simply looking for a lower down payment, the odds of qualifying for an FHA loan are still in your favor.
-FHA loans Missouri are the most viable option for the first time home buyer, people who are moving up or families who need a boost-we can help you today!
+FHA loans in Missouri are the most viable loan option for first-time home buyers, people who are moving up or families who need a boost-we can help you today!

-FHA loans are gaining popularity because they are less strict than conventional loans, however not everyone can qualify for this type of loan.
+FHA loans are gaining popularity because they are less strict than conventional loans, however, not everyone can qualify for this type of loan product.

 Although FHA loans are a great fit for many borrowers, individuals with credit scores under 500 are generally ineligible and should consult a Liberty FHA loan specialist to see if they qualify for “specialty circumstances.”

 FHA Loans and Conventional Loans are two of the most popular loan options for homebuyers.
-While FHA Loans are not technically issued by the FHA, FHA Loans are federally insured home loans issued by a lender for individuals with less than ideal credit and lower income.
-Conventional Home Loans are loans issued by a lender and require a higher credit score and income.
+While they are not technically issued by the Federal Housing Administration, FHA Loans are federally insured home loans issued by an FHA lender for individuals with less than ideal credit and lower income.
+Conventional Home Loans are loans issued by a mortgage lender and require a higher credit score and income.
 Conventional Home Loans typically feature more preferred monthly payments, interest rates, and flexibility.
 Compare FHA Insured Loans with Conventional Home Loans below.